ngageoint/geopackage-java/README.md

 #### SQL Exec ####

-Executes SQL statements on a GeoPackage.
+Executes SQL statements on a SQLite database, including GeoPackages.
 Most SQLite statements are supported including: SELECT, INSERT, DELETE, CREATE, ALTER, DROP, PRAGMA, VACUUM, and more.
 Providing SQL on the command line executes the single statement.
 Omitting SQL on the command line starts an interactive SQL shell with additional command options.
-Handles special GeoPackage cases and statements including:
+Handles special SQLite and GeoPackage cases and statements including:
  * Dropping columns (not natively supported in SQLite)
- * Renaming a user table also updates dependencies throughout the GeoPackage
  * Copying a table and all dependencies (not a standard SQL alter table command)
+ * For GeoPackages
- * Dropping a table also removes dependencies throughout the GeoPackage
+ ** Renaming a user table also updates dependencies throughout the GeoPackage ** Dropping a table also removes dependencies throughout the GeoPackage

 To run against the jar:

-    java -jar geopackage-*standalone.jar [-m max_rows] geopackage_file [sql]
+    java -jar geopackage-*standalone.jar [-m max_rows] sqlite_file [sql]

 Examples: